googleforgames/clean-chat/README.md

 ## Model Choices

 ### Cohere.AI
-Cohere.ai is a Google Cloud Partner who provides a developer API to create high-quality word embeddings.
+Cohere.ai provides a developer API to create high-quality word embeddings and classification models.
 Users may “fine tune” a base cohere embedding model to receive embeddings that are specific to a Game’s dataset.
-We then provide a base Keras feed-forward neural network model, similar to those provided in Google tutorials, for a user to adjust.
-The Cohere Embeddings are fed into the Keras model, and the model is trained.
+Cohere then provides a toxicity classification model.

+Cohere is a Google Cloud Partner and available through the GCP marketplace.

 To learn more about Cohere, see their [documentation](https://docs.cohere.ai/).